Capella SpaceCapella Space Documentation

 Submitting a Task with Custom Collect Constraints

-To submit a task with custom collect constraint criteria that deviate from the standard products, you will make a request to the task endpoint with specific parameters defined in the collectConstraints object.
+To submit a task with custom collect constraint criteria that deviate from the standard products, you will make a request to the task endpoint with the productCategory set to custom and the specific parameters defined in the collectConstraints object.

 POST https://api.capellaspace.com/task